 Check task path, creator, and date

-At the top of the Task settings window, you can find the information about the task path 1, as well as who 2 and when has created the task 3.
+At the top of the Task settings window, you can find the information about the task path 1, as well as by whom and when 2 the task has been created.

 Change task color

 Click on a color icon 3 near the task name to set a new color for it on a Gantt chart.

 Note that you can also change task bar color straight from the Gantt chart.

 Just right-click on a corresponding task bar, select Choose a custom task color and then choose a color.
 Alternatively, click on the three-dots button for a particular task, also select Choose a custom task color and then choose a color.

 Change task name